indico/indico/indico/htdocs/ihelp/html/_sources/PaperReviewingGuides/PaperReviewingManagers/PaperReviewingManagers.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   If there are more than one reviews for a single contribution,
-  The system keeps the reviewing history for each contribution.
+  the system keeps the reviewing history for each contribution.
   You can access it by clicking on the ``History`` tab.

         |image26|